xKev1n/ic1-project/README.md

 There are hidden "easter eggs" and "secret endings" to add more fun and diversity of possible "escapes".

 ## Description
 Clone this repository via HTTPS or SSH.
-There will be .ova file containing pre-configured Virtual Machine.
 After starting the Virtual Machine, you need to log in by `Player` account.
 The credentials are as follows: